Boost your GPA and Stand Out to Colleges with a Weighted GPA

 How does the AP GPA scale work?

-How do AP classes affect GPA?
+How much do AP classes boost your GPA?

 When applying to college, admissions officials will look at both the weighted and unweighted GPAs of applicants.
 In many cases, an unweighted GPA is the standard measure of a student’s academic performance, but a weighted GPA is also viewed as an indication of how rigorous a student’s course load was.
 Certain careers require high GPAs at the high school level because of how competitive they are.
-For example, anesthesiologists should have a high GPA in high school to stand out when it’s time to apply for college and med-school.
+For example, anesthesiologists should have a high GPA in high school to stand out when it’s time to apply for college and medical school.

-Do online AP classes affect GPA?
+Do online AP classes boost GPA?

 Your grade in any online AP class through eAchieve will count towards your high school GPA whether you are enrolled with us full-time or just taking one or two online classes as a part-time online student.